 Students in college, graduate or rabbinical school and young professionals, who seek to join a cohort of dedicated peers to engage in deep, meaningful Torah learning, are invited to apply for the Drishat Shalom Fellowship.

 Click here for previous themes and presenters.

-Apply by October 18, 2017.
-Applications received after October 18 will be considered as space allows.
+Apply before October 7th, applications received thereafter will be considered as space allows.

 Click here to apply.